Movie Review: The Incredibles (2004)

 Released: March 15, 2005 on DVD and April 12, 2011 on blu-ray

-Availability: On DVD and Blu-Ray
+Availability: On DVD and Blu-Ray and digital, streaming on Disney+

 The Incredibles is a superhero movie about a family of heroes, the Parr family and how Bob Parr/Mister Incredible is trying to cope with living a normal life after being a superhero became illegal.
 He is drawn back into being a hero again, but what will it mean for his family?

-This Movie Is Fun:
+This Movie Is Fun

 The Incredibles is a lot of fun.
 Yes, that’s easy to say, most Pixar films are fun to watch, but they always manage to find a way to make the story fun and exciting.
 There are superhero families in fiction, but what makes The Incredibles so much fun is the setting, usually in stories where there is a superhero family, it is usually acceptable for there to be superheroes.
 In the world of The Incredibles, superheroism is illegal, so they aren’t supposed to be using their powers to help people.